NEOZEO64/hivecom/README.md

 <img src="./img/Weight-Build.jpg" width="30%">
 <img src="./img/Weight-Build2.jpg" width="30%">

-Putting my speaker on top of the scale for final calibrating
+Putting my 10.4kg speaker on top of the scale for final calibrating

-5. Buying more parts
+5. Choosing temperature & humidity sensors
-6. Choosing Temperature & Humidity sensors
+6. Buying more parts

 7. Building the weight scale
     1. Laser-Cutting the distance parts
-    2. Cutting of the screws heads
+    2. Cutting of the screws heads for stability reason

 <img src="./img/Lasercut.jpg" width=50%>

-8. LoRa-Interfacing & Developing analysis scripts (Echo, Bluetooth to LoRa terminal)
+8. LoRa-Interfacing & developing analysis scripts (Echo, Bluetooth to LoRa terminal)
 9. LoRa range limit test at spreading factor 12
-10. Designing the LoRa protocol & hardware accelerated hashing
+10. Designing the LoRa protocol & testing hardware accelerated hashing
 11. Power supply & recharging
-12. ATtiny as additional slave IO device & Programming ATtiny
+12. ATtiny as additional slave IO device & programming ATtiny
 13. Get ATtiny-ESP32 I2C connection working
-14. Soldering the circuit & finding a small, some how "waterproof case"
+14. Soldering the circuit & finding a small, some ow "waterproof case"

 <img src="./img/Soldering.jpg" width="50%">

-15. Getting into the schools enterprise WPA2 wifi with a microcontroller
+15. Getting into the schools enterprise WPA2 wifi with a microcontroller (very difficult task, I sat in the schools library for like 6 hours and tried and tried and became despair, but the patience was worth it!)
 16. Programming UI on IoT node and gateway
 17. Designing a case for the gateway (3D-printed, Fusion 360)